psitpl/TF_decor/README.md

 ## TF_decor
 * This program is the image classifier for traditional products
-* It bases on image classifier tensorflow-for-poets-2, avaliable [here](https://github.com/googlecodelabs/tensorflow-for-poets-2)
+* It bases on image classifier [tensorflow-for-poets-2](https://github.com/googlecodelabs/tensorflow-for-poets-2)

 * Accuracy achieved: 93.8%